Arabica vs Robusta Beans: Which is Better?

-Most coffee comes from two species: Arabica and Robusta.
+Most coffee comes from two main coffee plant species: Coffea arabica and Coffea canephora, better known as Arabica and Robusta.

 It also shapes the global market, with Arabicas accounting for about 61% to 64% of green bean exports in recent International Coffee Organization reporting, which helps explain why it is so widely recognized.